AbdellahRAISSOUNI/Abdelilah-pins/docs/DEVELOPMENT_GUIDE.md

 # Development Guide

-This guide provides comprehensive information for developers working on the PinGenerator project.
+This guide provides comprehensive information for developers working on the PinSlayer project.

 ## 📋 Table of Contents